hcoles/pitest-site/quickstart/mutators.markdown

 Replaces primitive and boxed boolean return values with true.

-Pitest will filter out equivalent mutations to methods that are already hard coded to return true.
+Pitest will filter out equivalent mutations to methods that are already hard-coded to return true.

 <a name="NULL_RETURNS" id="NULL_RETURNS"></a>